Jack (device): Floor jack

 Within a floor jack (a.k.a. trolley jack), a horizontal piston pushes on the short end of a bellcrank.
 The long arm provides the vertical motion to a lifting pad, kept horizontal with a horizontal linkage.
-Floor jacks usually include casters and wheels, allowing compensation for the arc taken by the lifting pad.
-This mechanism provides a low profile when collapsed, for easy manoeuvring underneath the vehicle, while allowing considerable extension.
+Floor jacks usually include casters and wheels, allowing compensation for the arc taken by the lifting pad, so may only be used on a hard, smooth, level floor.
+This mechanism provides a low profile when collapsed, for easy maneuvering underneath the vehicle, while allowing considerable extension.